Classical music is played on accordions worldwide

 Most laypeople will assume that the accordion is a musical instrument designed only to play folk music.
 This notion is even more prevalent amongst those who don’t play or listen to classical music.
 Luckily, this myth has been debunked a long time ago.

-More and more people are discovering the beauty and universality of this underrated instrument.
+Today, more and more people are discovering the beauty and universality of this underrated instrument.
 The accordion’s rich and organ-like sound with a wide range of tonal capabilities and scales enables accordionists to play virtually any piece of classical music on it.
-Both kinds of accordions, piano, and button ones are equally used in classical music orchestras.

 What accordions are best for playing classical music?

 While classical tunes can be played on a piano and chromatic accordions, Bayan accordions are considered the most suitable for classical music performances.
 Bayan accordions are Russian-made chromatic accordions that are known for their B system also known as the “Moscow system.”
-There is also a Serbian-style accordion known as “Dugmetara” with the same B chromatic system of buttons.
-These accordions are the preferred choice amongst the classical music accordionist for the following reasons

 - Reed plates are set in screws rather than wax.

-- Reeds are dry tuned and have no tremolo effect.
+- Reeds are dry-tuned and have no tremolo effect.

 - The right-hand button section is set towards the middle of the body.